Rebecca White Berch

 Rebecca White Berch (born June 29, 1955) is a former justice of the Arizona Supreme Court.
-On July 1, 2009, she began a five-year term as chief justice, a position to which she was elected by her peers on the court.
+In July 2009, she began a five-year term as chief justice, a position to which she was elected by her peers on the court.
 As chief justice, she succeeded Ruth McGregor.
 She concluded her service as Arizona's chief justice in July 2014 when she passed the gavel to new Chief Justice Scott Bales.
 Berch had been a justice of the state's highest court since March 2002, when she was appointed to the court by Republican governor Jane Dee Hull.
 She retired in September 2015.

 Early life

 Berch was born in Phoenix, Arizona, the daughter of Robert Eugene and Janet Kay (née Zimmerman) White.
 She married Michael Allen Berch on March 9, 1981.
 She earned a Bachelor of Science in 1976, a Juris Doctor in 1979 and a Master of Arts in 1990 all from Arizona State University.